Germ (song)

 "Germ" is a song recorded by English singer-songwriter Kate Nash.
 It was released by Kill Rock Stars on 28 May 2025.
 Nash originally wrote the song as an essay, but after a UK Supreme Court ruling that determined that the word "woman" refers to biological sex, excluding trans women and including trans men, she decided to turn the essay into a song.
 The title, "Germ", is a term coined by Nash that rebrands a TERF as a "girl, exclusionary, regressive, misogynist".

-Throughout "Germ", Nash's commentary explores numerous social issues, including her reaction to transphobic views, her support of trans people, violence and sexual assault against women in the UK, female genital mutilation, forced marriage, abuse, men's mental health and suicide rates, gender roles and toxic masculinity.
+Throughout "Germ", Nash's commentary explores numerous social issues, including her reaction to transphobia, her support of trans people, violence and sexual assault against women in the UK, female genital mutilation, forced marriage, abuse, men's mental health and suicide rates, gender roles and toxic masculinity.
 Nash also included facts and figures to back up her views, including suicide rates and rape statistics.
 Despite receiving trolling from gender-critical people about the song, "Germ" and Nash received critical acclaim and praise from the LGBTQ community for her outright support of the community during a difficult period.